bsantanad/hugo-blog/content/posts/2021-04-29-ownership-rust.md

 I'll start with some basic yet -- if you are not familiar with it -- confusing topic.
-Stacks and Heaps exist in every programming language it's not something you think about often, but you are dealing with it without even realizing.
+Stacks and Heaps exist in every programming language it's not something you think about often, but you are dealing with it without even realising.
 I'll make a super brief explanation here.

 * stacks and heaps are parts of your memory available at runtime.
 * stacks order store their values _last in, first out_.
-* heaps are less organized, it stores data with unknown size at compile time.
+* heaps are less organised, it stores data with unknown size at compile time.

 A common example is _arrays_ vs _dynamic arrays_.
 Arrays have a defined